-Do you have plans to released DVD or any other documentary from this current tour?
+Do you have plans to release a DVD or any other documentary from this current tour?

-Well, no, we haven’t – we’ve recorded a live album at Hammersmith, but it’s just a show really, as a keep sake for anybody who want to backup for that.
-I’m doing some camera work, with the little camera.
+Well, no, we haven’t – we’ve recorded a live album at Hammersmith, but it’s just a show, really, as a keepsake for anybody who wants to backup for that.
+I’m doing some camera work with a bit of camera.
 It’s just for YouTube, I mean, like blog stuff, just YouTube stuff.
 But no, we’re not doing like an official video documentary or anything like that.

-About Thin Tizzy’s songs and albums, who actually owns the rights now?
+About Thin Tizzy’s songs and albums, who owns the rights now?

-It’s complicated… but Universal owns the whole catalogue.
+It isn’t very easy… but Universal owns the whole catalog.
 But the decisions are obviously made between Brian and Scott, and then Phil’s estate, which is his wife and stuff like that.
-So it’s complicated.
+So it isn’t very easy.
 But really, it’s Brian and Scott and Universal and Phil’s wife and family.
 That’s really where the decision is made.

-How Thin Lizzy will continue from now on?
-You already mentioned that you’re going to be quite busy for a while with this band?
+How will Thin Lizzy continue from now on?
+You already mentioned that you’d be quite busy for a while with this band?

-Are you going to do some more radical changes for that one or are you just going to just remix it?
+Are you going to do some more radical changes for that one, or are you just going to remix it?

-Is the original Dare guitarist Vinnie Burns also participating for that album?
+Is the original Dare guitarist Vinnie Burns also participating in that album?

 Yeah, Vinny is playing there as well.
-We’ve put a few bonus tracks on those as well, a track called “Precious” that used to be a B side, but was very popular, so re-recorded that.
+We’ve put a few bonus tracks on those as well, a track called “Precious” that used to be a B side, but was very popular, so we re-recorded that.
 So Vinny is on that track.
-But there’s also a new song, the new arrangement of “Deliverance”, which is on there, which sounds really nice.
+But there’s also a new song, the new arrangement of “Deliverance,” which is on there, which sounds really lovely.
 So, yes, it’s a lot better sound than on the original record.

 That sounds interesting.
 Do you have plans to “redo” some other vintage albums as well?

-Do you see that there’s a change to get the rights back someday?
+Do you see that there’s a chance to get the rights back someday?

-I would like it, but I had a big legal battle with the Universal about it, and at one point they were going to sell it to a French record company so they could really – so I was really annoyed because they wouldn’t sell it to me.
-So if they’re going to give anybody the rights of the album, why don’t they give it to me or to the band?
+I would like it, but I had a big legal battle with Universal about it, and at one point, they were going to sell it to a French record company so they could really – so I was really annoyed because they wouldn’t sell it to me.
+So if they’re going to give anybody the rights to the album, why don’t they give it to the band or to me?
 So I was really, really upset when I found out that they just let a French label buy the rights to it.
-So I thought it was ridiculous but it didn’t surprise me.
+So I thought it was ridiculous, but it didn’t surprise me.

 I know you’re now busy with this Lizzy thing but do you still have some touring plans for Dare as well?

-Well, like you said it’s a bit the heat of the moment, obviously, because I’m back with Thin Lizzy and this is quite busy sort of year ahead.
-I mean the thing is with Dare, we never toured great deal anyway, in most sense we’ve played with Europe.
-So I’m not really sort of looking towards doing the gig-extensive tours with Dare, really.
+Well, as you said, it’s a bit the heat of the moment because I’m back with Thin Lizzy, and this is quite a busy sort of year ahead.
+I mean, the thing is with Dare, we never toured a great deal anyway.
+In most sense, we’ve played with Europe.
+So I’m not looking towards doing the gig-extensive tours with Dare.
 But we always do sort of one-off gigs here, in Scandinavia.
-Last year we did play in Norway and we do get asked to do some nice gigs in Spain.
+Last year, we played in Norway and asked to do some lovely gigs in Spain.
 We would pick on Spain – where else did we go this year?
 Spain, we went to the top of Norway.
 I can’t remember what that place was called.
-Anyway, again, every then and now we do get asked to play some nice gigs, and that’s what we like to do.
-But touring isn’t something – you need to sort of be probably bigger than Dare actually to sort of sustain the tour.
+Anyway, every then and now, we get asked to play some nice gigs, and that’s what we like to do.
+But touring isn’t something – you need to sort of be probably bigger than Dare actually to some kind of sustain the tour.

 Do you already have plans for the next Dare studio album?

-Yeah, I’ve written some great new songs which I was going to call the album SEVEN.
+Yeah, I’ve written some great new songs, which I was going to call the album SEVEN.
 It’s the seventh studio album, so I’m going to call it SEVEN and some really good stuff on there, yeah.
-But that will be coming out as soon as I get lucky break from this Lizzy thing.
-I’ll certain be getting, probably next year, I’ll put some plan.
+But that will be coming out as soon as I get a lucky break from this Lizzy thing.
+I’ll certainly be getting, probably next year, I’ll put some plan.

 Is it again going to be a kind of Celtic rock?

-It is going to be Celtic based rock, yeah, but probably a little bit more aggressive than ARC OF THE DOWN
+It will be Celtic-based rock, yeah, but probably a little more aggressive than ARC OF THE DOWN.

 That one was a quite soft album, if you ask me…

 Yeah.
 There’s no point trying to be something we’re not.
-But, I mean, I get what the fans had said, you said you want heavier stuff but a lot of them do say something else.
-You got to just try and find a nice balance which is right for them.
+I mean, I get what the fans had said; you said you want heavier stuff, but many do say something else.
+You just have to try and find a nice balance that is right for them.
 I’m not trying to sound like Guns N’ Roses.
-Sorry “laughs”
+Sorry “laughs.”